tierneytim/btAudio/README.md

   <img src="readme/webpage.PNG" width="600" />
 </p>

-You can expand each of the three sections and edit any of the paramters of the filters, volume or dynamic range compression.
+You can expand each of the three sections and edit any of the parameters of the filters, volume or dynamic range compression.